Senator Elizabeth Warren (D-MA) and Representative Rosa DeLauro (D-CT), - The Boston Globe

 If you were airdropped, blindfolded, into a strange town and given nothing but a bus ticket, to where would you ride that bus?
 You might be surprised to learn that there’s only one good answer, and that’s the public library.
 The library is the public living room, and if ever you are stripped of everything private—money, friends and orientation—you can go there and become a human again.

 Of course, you don’t have to be homeless to use a library, but that’s the point.
 You don’t have to be anyone in particular to go inside and stay as long as you want, sit in its armchairs, read the news, write your dissertation, charge your phone, use the bathroom, check your email, find the address of a hotel or homeless shelter.
-Of all the institutions we have, both public and private, […]
+Of all the institutions we have, both public and private, the […]

 No Comments